-The DDA is hiring a Contractor to conduct post-payment utilization reviews of claims to ensure the integrity of payments made for Waiver program services.
-The se utilization reviews are to verify that the hours of service and the actual service for which the DDA has contracted and/or paid for are beingwere actually provided to the participant.
-The reviews will consist of reviewing provider furnished documentation to justify that the service was rendered and that the provider's support hours were utilized as described in the participant's Person_Centered Plan (PCP) or Service Funding Plan (SFP).
-Thise review is will apply the same forto both traditional (agency-directed) and self-directed services delivery models.
+The DDA has hired a Quality Improvement Organization (QIO) Contractor to conduct post-payment utilization reviews of claims to ensure the integrity of payments made for Waiver program services.
+These utilization reviews are to verify that the hours of service and the actual service for which the DDA has contracted and/or paid for were provided to the participant.
+The reviews will consist of reviewing provider furnished documentation to justify that the service was rendered and that the provider's support hours were utilized as described in the participant's Person-Centered Plan (PCP)) and Detailed Service Authorization (DSA) in LTSSMaryland.
+This review will apply to both traditional (agency-directed) and self-directed services delivery models.